Phoenix Central Park

-Phoenix Central Park is a private performing arts venue and art gallery located at 37-49 O'Connor Street, Chippendale, New South Wales, Australia.
+Phoenix Central Park is a performing arts venue and private art gallery located at 37-49 O'Connor Street, Chippendale, New South Wales, Australia.
 The location is within the Chippendale Heritage Conservation Area (HCA), item ‘C9’ on Schedule 5 of the Sydney Environmental Plan (LEP) 2012.
 The site is also within the Chippendale Locality as described in Section 2.3.1 of the Sydney Development Control Plan (DCP) 2012.

 History of the site

 Establishment of the suburb and street

 Between 1788 and 1824 the area south of Sydney town was devoted to farming relying on water from Blackwattle Swamp Creek and brick and tile manufacture based on the local clay.
 Land to the south of the subject site was granted to William Chippendale in 1815, and in 1825 Governor Brisbane granted land bounding onto Parramatta Road to the pardoned convict Robert Cooper, a onetime London distiller, who built the Brisbane Distillery there.
-The southern part of Cooper’s grant, including the subject site, remained as grazing land until the 1840s, when Cooper built workers’ housing including a row of over fifty cottages known as Cooper’s Row, an early element in Chippendale’s street layout and effectively today’s O’Connor Street.
+The southern part of Cooper's grant, including the subject site, remained as grazing land until the 1840s, when Cooper built workers’ housing including a row of over fifty cottages known as Cooper's Row, an early element in Chippendale's street layout and effectively today's O’Connor Street.